 Inferior Function: Introverted INtuition (Ni)

-However, try not to judge someone’s character based solely on their MBTI preferences or cognitive functions.
+However, try not to judge someone’s character based solely on their personality type preferences or cognitive functions.
 Even though they are indicative of someone’s behavior in certain circumstances, they cannot entirely define someone as a person.

 This said, ESFP stronger Se Fi cognitive functions are influential on this type’s perception of the world.
 Their Se function explains their extraversion and the way they absorb different sensations around them.
 It is also responsible for their practical side.
 Introverted Feeling (Fi) function determines the way ESFPs make decisions according to the importance of their personal core values.
 These dominant cognitive functions are opposed to the Te and Ni functions, which play inferior roles in determining ESFPs’ actions and beliefs.

-How an ESFP Compares to Other MBTI Personality Types
+How an ESFP Compares to Other Personality Types

 We hope that our in-depth comparison of ESFP with other personality types will offer you significant insight into ESFPs behavior and their understanding of everything around them.